shirleylee03/damer-camc/Readme.md

 ## Usage

-- The 'test' folder is where we put the benchmarks of the manuscript.
+- The 'benchmarks' folder is where we put the benchmarks of the manuscript.
-- Those *.c files is the program files for the previous version.
+- The 'test' folder is where you put the test files.
-- Those *-new.c files is the program files for the modified version.
+- Those *.c files is the original program files.

 First, you should switch to the 'build' directory: